-There’s a pleasing simplicity to owning a pair of wired gaming headphones, then, but which pair should you choose?
-While you can’t really go wrong with any of the selections we’ve rounded up below, we’ve made your purchasing decision a little easier by placing them into certain categories like ‘best PS5 wired headset’.
+Many of these aren't console-specific, meaning you can swap them between your Nintendo Switch, PS5, Xbox Series X|S, and more.
+There’s a pleasing simplicity to owning wired gaming headphones, but which pair should you choose?
+While you can’t really go wrong with any of our selections, we’ve made your purchasing decision easier by placing them into categories by system.

 The Epos H3 is one of our favorite wired gaming headsets as it’s incredibly comfortable, has a crisp and clear audio profile, and comes with an exceptional microphone.

-Read our full EPOS H3 review
+- Read more: Epos H3 review

 You don’t have to blow your entire budget on a gaming headset to get top-quality sound, as the Corsair HS50 so amply proves.
 For under $50 / £50, the Corsair HS50 delivers terrific audio, multi-platform compatibility, and an excellent microphone to boot.

 We were particularly impressed by the headset’s build quality, which can usually be iffy at this price point.
-The microphone can also be detached if you wanted to use the Corsair HS50 outside the home, and thanks to its understated design, you won’t look like a typical gamer on the go.
+The microphone can also be detached if you want to use the Corsair HS50 outside the home, and thanks to its understated design, you won’t look like a typical gamer on the go.

-Read our full Corsair HS50 review
+- Read more: Corsair HS50 review

-Having lighting fast reaction times is one thing, but if you can’t hear where your opponents are coming from, good luck getting the kill.
+Lighting fast reaction times is one thing, but if you can’t hear where your opponents are coming from, good luck getting the kill.
 The Fnatic React Plus will thankfully ensure that you’re never caught unawares, however, as they provide pinpoint sharp sound that lets you determine where every enemy is hiding.

-Read our full Fnatic React Plus review
+- Read more: Fnatic React Plus review

-If you’re a player who isn’t interested in chatting online and simply wants the best sound quality possible, the Beyerdynamic Tygr 300 R might be what you’re looking for.
+If you’re a player who isn’t interested in chatting online and wants the best sound quality possible, the Beyerdynamic Tygr 300 R might be what you’re looking for.
 The headset features an open-back design, which provides a wider sound stage and great stereo imaging.